Binding HTML with Angular

 }

-In order to display the correctly formatted HTML, we need to bind to the div
+To display correctly formatted HTML, bind to the div’s innerHTML property:

 import { Component } from '@angular/core';